aminnsabet/Calibration/README.md

 ## Approach

 ### Semantic Segmentation with DeepLab V3
 We utilize the DeepLab V3 model, known for its robustness and accuracy in semantic image segmentation.
-This model segments and classifies lines on the soccer pitch, identifying key markers necessary for calibration.
+This model segments and classifies lines oh the soccer pitch, identifying key markers necessary for calibration.

 ### Line Prediction and Analysis
 The segmented lines are further processed to predict and select the most relevant lines, essential for constructing a geometrically accurate representation of the field.